signalapp/ringrtc/BUILDING.md

 ### Android

-To build an AAR suitable for including in an Android project, first setup the gradle file `${PROJECT_ROOT}/publish/android/local.properties`, specifying the location of the Android SDK:
+To build an AAR suitable for including in an Android project, run:

-    sdk.dir=/path/to/Android/Sdk

-To perform the build run:

     make android

 This will produce release and debug builds for all architectures.
+The first time you run the build for a particular version, it may ask you to accept license agreements for the Android SDK bundled with WebRTC.

 When the build is complete, the AAR file is available here: